eiji03aero/memoria/TASKS.md

     - document title

 ## Done
+- [x] research lightsail
+    - see if we can cut cost
 - [x] refine the definition of service and usecase and dao
     - create documents
         - definition